 2. Pick up a meditation practice

 Personally this one is a given.
-Even though you may struggle in the initial phase of the meditation journey, a journey that always leads to the now, meditation is still one of the best ways to go about flowing with life.
-Initially if you haven’t meditated before you will most likely feel less in tune with the flow state and being “in the zone”.
+Even though you may struggle in the initial phase of the meditation journey, a journey that always leads to the present moment, meditation is still one of the best ways to go about flowing with life.
+Initially if you haven’t meditated before you may feel less in tune with the flow state and being “in the zone”.

 Why is this?

-That being said, whenever you move deeper into your own self and beyond this initial “attack” of your own mind, you will probably start living more in tune with the natural flow of the universe.
+That being said, whenever you move deeper into your own self and beyond this initial “attack” of your own mind, you will most likely start living more in tune with the natural flow of the universe.

 This is why beginning a meditation practice, whether it’s 10 min or more can be such a powerful tool when it comes to entering the flow state.

-This is important, as creativity and spontaneity are two phenomena closely linked with flow, even if it is indirectly.
+This is important, as creativity and spontaneity are two phenomena closely linked with flow, even if it may be indirectly.

-Well being creative and spontaneous most often brings you into a
+Being creative and spontaneous most often brings you into a: